Document Print/Save as PDF

 Support From Officers

-5. manage the budget, in consultation with the Head of Service Support
+- manage the budget, in consultation with the Director of Legal and Governance

-3. Officers are under the managerial control of the Head of Service Support and ultimately the Customer Experience.
+- Officers are under the managerial control of the Director of Legal and Governance and ultimately the Executive Director Enabling Services.

 Support From The Rest Of The Council

-1. During the course of the Lord Mayoral year, the Lord Mayor and the Head of Service Support will liaise regularly.
-Officers will take steps in order to enable regular briefings to take place, and will liaise with the Head of Service Support to ensure this happens.
+- During the course of the Lord Mayoral year, the Lord Mayor and the Director of Legal and Governance will liaise regularly.
+Officers will take steps in order to enable regular briefings to take place, and will liaise with the Director of Legal and Governance to ensure this happens.

-2. At the commencement of the Lord Mayoral year, the Lord Mayor will have meetings with the Chief Financial Officer and Head of Service Support , so the Lord Mayor may be briefed and aware of issues of interest.
+- At the commencement of the Lord Mayoral year, the Lord Mayor will have meetings with the Chief Financial Officer and Director of Legal and Governance, so the Lord Mayor may be briefed and aware of issues of interest.
 The Lord Mayor’s role will include supporting the council’s corporate priorities and the key themes that the Lord Mayor wishes to adopt should be explored to ensure they match the council’s corporate plan.
 In this way, all of the engagements and initiatives that the Lord Mayor undertakes will be supportive of the work of the council.

 Parts 18-20